waylonggggg/tp/docs/DeveloperGuide.md

    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

+   1. If this doesn't work, open a terminal in the folder and run the command `java -jar CCAttendance.jar`.

 1. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+   1. Refer to the initial launch instructions if double-clicking doesn't work

 ### Listing a student